WICG/kv-storage/README.md

 Local storage is a well-known and well-loved API.
 It only has one problem: it's synchronous.
 This leads to [terrible performance](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/) and cross-window synchronization issues.

-The well-known alternative is IndexedDB.
+The alternative is IndexedDB.
 IndexedDB is, however, quite hard to use.
 It has no simple key/value layer, instead requiring understanding concepts like database upgrades and transactions.
 Its API is also quite dated; it does not use promises, but instead `IDBRequest` objects with their `onsuccess` and `onerror` methods.

 In the face of this, a cottage industry of solutions for "async local storage" have sprung up to wrap IndexedDB.
 Perhaps the most well-known of these is [localForage](https://localforage.github.io/localForage/), which copies the `localStorage` API directly.